-The following narrative, tables and footnotes describe the "total compensation" earned during fiscal years 2012, 2011 and 2010 by our Named Executive Officers.
+The following narrative, tables and footnotes describe the "total compensation" earned during fiscal years 2013, 2012 and 2011 by our Named Executive Officers.
 The total compensation presented below in the Summary Compensation Table does not reflect the actual compensation received by our Named Executive Officers in such fiscal years.
-Long-term incentive awards for 2012 are presented in the Grants of Plan-Based Awards table on page 17 of this Proxy Statement.